 In 1992, Natasha wrote a story about a black kitten’s search for a home, the odd and not-so-nice people it meets, and a little girl who just wants a friend.
 The story won the Alfredo Navarro Salanga Writers’ Prize that year.
 The paper-cut illustrations by Ferdinand Guevarra won the Alcala Illustrators’ Prize the following year.

 This story won first place in the Short Story for Children in Filipino category of the 1991 Don Carlos Palanca Memorial Awards for Literature.
 The tale was first anthologized in Gintong Habihan (The Golden Loom) before being published by Lampara Books as a picture book.

 Buy the book in the Philippines

-I am proud that my story “Ang Pintor ni Garu” (“Garu’s Painter”) is featured in Ang Gintong Habihan (The Golden Loom).
+Natasha’s story “Ang Pintor ni Garu” (“Garu’s Painter”) is featured in Ang Gintong Habihan (The Golden Loom).
 The collection represents some of the best and most loved contemporary children’s stories in Filipino.
 The illustrations are beautiful and the collection captures Filipino humor, gumption, and whimsy.
 Ang Gintong Habihan is published by Tahanan Books.

-My story “How My Sister Turned Me Into a Worm” made it into The Night Monkeys, another Tahanan Books anthology of award-winning stories for children.
+Natasha’s story “How My Sister Turned Me Into a Worm” made it into The Night Monkeys, another Tahanan Books anthology of award-winning stories for children.
 Splendidly illustrated by some of the finest artists in the the field of Philippine children’s literature, the stories in this collection mix equal parts heart, adventure, and magic.